ece362-purdue/proton-labs/lab6-spi/README.md

 4. The data size of each transfer will be the size of one element of `msg`, or 16 bits.
 5. The read address should increment after every transfer.
-6. The read address should wrap every X bytes.
+6. The read address should wrap every X bits of the address.
 (Figure out what X is.)
   - When you are in TRIGGER_SELF mode, the DMA will keep incrementing the source address by 16 bits (2 bytes) after each transfer in order to reach the next element of `msg`.
 However, DMA doesn't understand that `msg` is only 8 elements long, so we need to tell it to wrap around to the first element's address after it has transferred the first element.
   - The `msg` array is 8 elements long, and each element is 2 bytes (`uint16_t` or 16 bits) long.
   - The value of X should therefore be the number of bits needed to represent the value after which the DMA read address should wrap around back to the start of the `msg` array.